ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

     The prime advantage of AOT compilation is that it can generate very efficient code.
 The (prime) downside is that it can take a long time to compile code.

  * **Just In Time (JIT)**: JIT is a relatively recently popularized method to get the best of both worlds (VM and AOT).
-Lua, Java, JavaScript, Python (via PyPy), HHVM, PHP-8, and many others use a JIT compiler.
+Lua, Java, JavaScript, Python (via PyPy), HHVM, PHP 8, and many others use a JIT compiler.

     A JIT is basically just a combination of a VM and an AOT compiler.
 Instead of compiling the full program at once, it instead runs the code on a Virtual Machine for a while.
 It does this for two reasons: to figure out which parts of the code are "hot" (and hence most useful to be in machine code), and to collect some runtime information about the code (what types are commonly used, etc).
 Then, it pauses execution for a moment to compile just that small bit of code to machine code before resuming execution.
 A JIT runtime will bounce back and forth between interpreted code and native compiled code.